The Mighty Avengers: International team (2009–2010)

+Scarlet Witch: Loki (posing as Scarlet Witch); Mighty Avengers #21 (March 2009); Joined and assembled the Mighty Avengers in Mighty Avengers #21 (March 2009).
+Revealed in Mighty Avengers #29 (November 2009).

 Infinity recruits (2013–2014)

 During the Infinity storyline, a new team was assembled.
 "The Mighty Avengers" volunteer organization is based out of the old Gem Theatre in Times Square, offering their services as non-profit heroes for free or a charitable contribution.